albertattard/java-boot-camp/03 - Classes, Methods and Control Flow.md

 }
 ```

-One of the advantage of the foreach loop is that you do not need to worry about the end of the array.
+One of the advantages of the foreach loop is that you do not need to worry about the end of the array.
 A common mistake when looping an array is exceeding the array's length as shown next.

 **⚠️ THE FOLLOWING PROGRAM COMPILES BUT THROWS ArrayIndexOutOfBoundsException!!**